FrankLhota56/fortran66-flex/README.md

 ```
       DO 100 I = 1.5
 ```
 This one character change transformed the DO loop start into a simple assignment statement that assigns the real constant 1.5 to the variable `DO100I`.
-The change not only changes how the statement should be parsed; it also almost completely changes the tokens the scanner should return.
+The change not only changes how the statement should be parsed; it also dramaically changes the tokens the scanner should return.

 ### Limited Character Set